Phase effects from strong gravitational lensing of gravitational waves: Lensed Binary Inspiral

 Here we consider the effect of eccentricity.
 Eccentric binaries are (nearly) periodic, so the GW radiation must still occur at integer multiples of the orbital frequency $\Omega$.
 However, the radiation need not be dominated by $\omega = m \Omega$ (see e.g.~\cite{Martel:1999tm, Hinder:2008kv, Huerta:2016rwp}).
 In particular, the dominant components to the strain during early inspiral will be at frequencies $\Omega$, $2 \Omega$, and $3 \Omega$ (and they are all present even for the 22 modes), with amplitudes that depend on the eccentricity $e$ and can enhance the overall strain amplitude and SNR \cite{Yunes:2009yz}.
 In addition, the fact that $\Omega$ is not uniform and effects such as pericenter precession introduce modifications in the binary's evolution and hence the GW phase, when compared to a circular binary.
 During coalescence, the orbit circularizes and therefore eccentricity is expected to have larger observable effects during the early inspiral.

 For simplicity, let us focus only on $\ell=2$ modes.
-The aforementioned modulations in the amplitude and phase evolution of the strain can be seen on the left panels of Fig.~\ref{fig:wave-form_eccentricity}, where we show an equal-mass binary system with initial eccentricity $e=0.4$ at 5Hz, for two different inclinations $\iota=0$ and $\iota=\pi/3$.
+The aforementioned modulations in the amplitude and phase evolution of the strain can be seen on the left panels of Fig.~\ref{fig:wave-form_eccentricity}, where we show an equal-mass binary system with initial eccentricity $e=0.4$ at 20Hz, for two different inclinations $\iota=0$ and $\iota=\pi/3$.
 We only present the inspiral phase of the first image, since we use the numerical \texttt{EccentricTD} waveforms \cite{Huerta:2014eca} that do not describe merger and ring-down.
+This waveform model cuts the GW signal at the inner most stable circular orbit (ISCO), $f_\text{isco}\approx 146.6 (30M_\odot/(1+z)M_\text{tot})$Hz.
 In this example, the second image will have a time delay $\Delta t_d=14$ sec.

 For face-on binaries, the 22 modes dominate.
 In the case of circular binaries viewed face-on, a shift of $\varphi_c$ is equivalent to a shift of $\psi$.
 However, for eccentric binaries viewed face on, a shift in $\varphi_c$ changes the location of the masses with respect to the semi-major axis---thereby changing the physical system---whereas a shift in $\psi$ does not.
 Therefore, for face-on eccentric binaries, we would expect a shift in $\psi$ to perform better than a shift in $\varphi_c$ with regard to mimicking a type II image.
 Indeed, we find that a shift of $\Delta \psi = -\pi/4$ does indeed reproduce the type-II lensed image, as shown in the top right panel of Fig.~\ref{fig:wave-form_eccentricity}.
 Although it is not visible by eye, we have checked that the $\Delta\varphi_c = \pi/4$ shift does not match exactly while $\Delta \psi = - \pi/4$ shift does provide an almost perfect match.